dmitry-shchetinin/LineFlow/README.md

 These are so-called mex functions, which are written in C for efficiency but can be called from Matlab as regular Matlab functions.
 Compiled mex functions for Windows and MacOS are available from this repository.
 Alternatively, you can compile them yourself.
-This requires pre-built library files (.o in Unix and .lib in Windows), which you can get from this repository or by building the library yourself using the steps described above.
+This requires pre-built files (.o in Unix and .lib in Windows), which you can get from this repository or by building the library yourself using the steps described above.
 Note that compiling a mex function requires that Matlab have a C compiler.
 The list of supported compilers is available [here]( https://ch.mathworks.com/support/compilers.html).
 To compile function `LF_linearize_XXX`, where `XXX` stands for `line` or `system`, follow these steps:

 1. Put the following files in a folder on your Matlab path:
     - `line_flow.h`
-    - `line_flow.lib` (for Windows) or `line_flow.o` (for Linux/MacOS)
+    - `line_flow.lib` (for Windows), `line_flow.o` (for Linux), or `line_flow.a` (for MacOS)
     - `LF_linearize_XXX.c`

 2. Make this folder your current folder in Matlab.
 3. Type the following command in Matlab command line:
     - for Windows:      `mex LF_linearize_XXX.c line_flow.lib`
     - for Linux/MacOS:  `mex LF_linearize_XXX.c line_flow.o`

-4. That's it!
+That's it!
 Now you can call the compiled function as a regular Matlab function.

 - - - -